 - Daikon radishes are sweeter and juicier in the autumn and winter.

-- If purchased with leaves, cut them off (to prevent loss of moisture), wrap up the daikon radish, and store in the refrigerator.
+- If purchased with leaves, cut these off (to prevent loss of moisture), wrap up the daikon radish, and store in a refrigerator.

-- The portion close to the leaves tastes good raw in salads, and the thicker middle portion goes well in simmered dishes.
+- The portion close to the leaves is sweeter and recommended for raw consumption in salads, etc. The thicker middle portion is well-suited for use in simmered dishes.

-- The portion near the tip is pungent, and can be grated as a condiment.
+- The portion near the tip is pungent and somewhat bitter and can be used as a condiment when grated.

-- If the leaves are boiled while still fresh, they can be used in miso soup, Chinese fried rice and other stir-fried dishes.
+- If the leaves are boiled while still fresh, these can be used in miso soup, Chinese fried rice and other stir-fried dishes.